byorgey/blog/posts/2026/04/26/FTA.lagda.md

 ## Natural numbers

 Of course, we will need a type to represent the natural numbers.
-We can tell Agda that our natural number type should correspond to its built-in notion of natural numbers, so we can use numeric literals like `2 : ℕ` instead of having to write `suc (suc zero)`.
+We can also tell Agda that our natural number type should correspond to its built-in notion of natural numbers, so we can use numeric literals like `2 : ℕ` instead of having to write `suc (suc zero)`.